Nature Reviews Neuroscience

 I welcome discussion, here or on the PubPeer thread.

 It turns out that the authors have posted a reply that I only recently discovered.
 This pdf is linked on this news page.
 For now, I think their document can largely speak for itself, but I will highlight one characteristic part of the reply.
 In point 5 above, I mention that the equations in their Box 1 imply electroneutrality.
 In the reply, the authors make the fair point that “There cannot be electroneutrality … with a single positive ion [i.e. if the only species of ion present is positive].”
-Nevertheless, in the box text, the authors very clearly state, “At the boundary, there is no flux of the electric field”, which by Gauss’s law can only occur if the boundary encloses zero net charge (mirror charges outside the boundary would make absolutely no sense here).
+Nevertheless, in the box text, the authors very clearly state, “At the boundary, there is no flux of the electric field”, which by Gauss’s law can only occur if the boundary encloses zero net charge.
 This electroneutrality condition is also expressed in mathematical form in equation 3.
 Thus, the boundary condition implies electroneutrality and is wholly inconsistent with the existence of positive ions only within the boundary.
 The authors have been modelling electroneutral positive charges.